Why Add My Voice To this Watershed Issue?

 All quotes below are Dr. Garner’s, with the exception of one, which is attributed to Thomas Aquinas.
 Unless otherwise marked, Dr. Garner’s quotes are from his June response to the two distinguished scholars.

-From page 203 of Dr Garner’s book, SONS in the SON:
+From page 203 of Dr Garner’s Book, SONS in the SON:

 “Jesus’ newly attained Sonship marks the satisfaction of the Father…”